 Other pieces of legislation which define the department’s mandate include the:

-- The Non-Profit Organisations Act of 1997 establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.
+- Non-Profit Organisations Act of 1997 which establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.

-- The Older Persons Act of 2006 establishes a framework for empowering and protecting older persons, and promoting and maintaining their status, rights, well-being, safety and security.
+- Older Persons Act of 2006, which establishes a framework for empowering and protecting older persons, and promoting and maintaining their status, rights, well-being, safety and security.
 It provides for older persons to enjoy good quality services while staying with their families in their communities for as long as possible.
 It also makes provision for older persons to live in residential care facilities.

-- The Prevention of and Treatment for Substance Abuse Act of 2008 regulates substance abuse services and facilities.
+- Prevention of and Treatment for Substance Abuse Act of 2008, which regulates substance abuse services and facilities.

-- The 1998 White Paper on Population Policy for South Africa is aimed at promoting the sustainable development of all South Africans by integrating population issues with development planning in all spheres of government and all sectors of society.
+- 1998 White Paper on Population Policy for South Africa, which aimed at promoting the sustainable development of all South Africans by integrating population issues with development planning in all spheres of government and all sectors of society.

 - 2015 White Paper on the Rights of Persons with Disabilities, which focuses on putting in place measures that will reduce the exclusion and inequality experienced by persons with disabilities.
 This includes contributing towards fighting poverty among persons with disabilities and their families, and providing policy guidelines on building capacity in the public sector to deliver equitable and accessible services.

 - 1997 White Paper for Social Welfare, which sets out the principles, guidelines, policies and programmes for developmental social welfare in South Africa.
 It provides the foundation for social welfare in the post-1994 era.

 - Social Service Professions Act of 1978, which provides for the regulation of social service professionals.

 - Victim Empowerment Support Services Bill, which is aimed at regulating victim support services and empowering victims.